ASPAN COMMITTEES and

 Please note: E-mail is required to participate on all Committees and SWTs.

-The Education Approver Committee reviews continuing education applications received from ASPAN components and other outside organizations which are submitted for approval before presenting an educational seminar, conference or education at a component meeting.
+The Education Approver Committee reviews continuing education applications received from ASPAN components and other outside organizations which are submitted for approval before presenting an educational seminar, conference, or education at a component meeting.
 The Education Approver teams utilize the American Nurses Credentialing Center’s Commission on Accreditation (ANCC-COA) operational requirements to review and approve each application to enable the applicant to provide educational program contact hours.
 BSN required.

 The Education Provider Committee works to advance the unique specialty of perianesthesia nursing by assessing the educational needs of members, analyzing areas for strategic growth, planning programs to meet the needs of practitioners in the specialty, implementing seminars throughout the country, and evaluating the quality of our education programs through participant feedback.
 BSN required.

 The Finance Committee’s function is to assist ASPAN’s Board of Directors, committees, SWTs, etc., with the planning and budgeting needs of ASPAN projects, programs, registration fees and new or revised ASPAN publications.
+Finance members will be assigned as liaisons to specific components to support and share best financial practices with components under the leadership of the ASPAN Treasurer.

 The primary goals of the group are to ensure that each ASPAN policy, charter and job description is consistent with the organization’s core ideology, bylaws, goals and current practice; is clearly and accurately written; and has been reviewed within the last two years.
-The group collaborates with the ASPAN Secretary to perform a systematic review of existing policies and procedures, and may serve as a resource during the development of a new or revised policy, charter or job description.
+The group collaborates with the ASPAN Secretary to perform a systematic review of existing policies and procedures, and may serve as a resource during the development of a new or revised policy, charter, component by-laws or job description.

 The Credentials team serves each year during the ASPAN National Conference.
 The team functions include verifying the credentials of Representative Assembly (RA) members, distributing badges to RA members, serving as floor tellers/runners during the all-day RA session, and performing voting related assignments that same day.
 Attendance at the upcoming National Conference required.

-The Governmental Affairs SWT informs ASPAN leaders and members regarding federal level healthcare related legislative activities.
+The Governmental Affairs SWT informs ASPAN leaders and members about federal healthcare related legislative activities.
 The Governmental Affairs SWT Coordinator emails legislative information to team members.
 The members then contact their respective component governmental affairs liaisons to disseminate new information, and stimulate and guide grassroots member involvement.
 The SWT encourages ASPAN members to attend the Nurse in Washington Internship (NIWI) program, offered annually by the Nursing Organizations Alliance.
-Eligible ASPAN members are encouraged to apply for a NIWI scholarship via the ASPAN Scholarship Program.
+Eligible ASPAN members are encouraged to apply for a NIWI scholarship through the ASPAN Scholarship Program.